kk2849/cs3224-operating-systems/hw2/README.md

 .code16 # Use 16-bit assembly
 .globl start # This tells the linker where we want to start executing
 start:
- movw $message, %si # load the offset of our message into %si movb $0x00,%ah # 0x00 - set video mode movb $0x03,%al # 0x03 - 80x25 text mode
+ &nbsp movw $message, %si # load the offset of our message into %si movb $0x00,%ah # 0x00 - set video mode movb $0x03,%al # 0x03 - 80x25 text mode
  int $0x10 # call into the BIOS